benvaljean/benvaljean.github.io/_posts/2014-12-06-Vim.markdown

 Press Esc to enter command mode, type a single colon, after which the up and down keys can be used in the same manner as BASH.

+### Redo last typed text

+Type a set of text in INSERT mode and go into COMMAND mode by pressing Esc.
+Now pressing `.` (a dot/period) will re-type the text typed in.

 [Category:Linux](Category:Linux "wikilink")